lure-apps/GameLure/docs/index.rst

-this is a stupid test
+this is a stupid test okay